-Committed to strengthening the protection of civilians and civilian objects during and after armed conflict, strengthening compliance with applicable International Humanitarian Law, and addressing the humanitarian consequences arising from armed conflict involving the use of explosive weapons in populated areas, we will:
+Committed to strengthening the protection of civilians and civilian objects during and after armed conflict, strengthening compliance with applicable International Humanitarian Law, and addressing the humanitarian consequences that can arise arising from armed conflict involving the use of explosive weapons in populated areas including, where feasible and practical, exceeding the standards and requirements contained in International Humanitarian Law we will:

-- 3.1 Review, implement, and, where necessary, develop or improve national policy and practice with regard to the protection of civilians during armed conflict in populated areas. - 3.2 Ensure comprehensive training of our armed forces on International Humanitarian Law, and on the measures and good practices to be applied during the conduct of hostilities in populated areas to protect civilians and civilian objects.

-- 3.3 Ensure that our armed forces adopt and implement a range of policies and practices to avoid civilian harm, including by restricting or refraining from the use of explosive weapons in populated areas, when the effects may be expected to extend beyond a military objective, in accordance with International Humanitarian Law. - 3.4 Ensure that our armed forces take into account the direct and reverberating effects on civilians and civilian objects which can reasonably be foreseen in the planning of military operations and the execution of attacks in populated areas, and conduct battle damage assessments, to the degree feasible, to identify lessons learned. - 3.5 Ensure the marking, clearance, and removal or destruction of explosive remnants of war as soon as possible after the end of active hostilities in accordance with our obligations under applicable international law. - 3.6 Facilitate the dissemination and understanding of International Humanitarian Law and promote its respect and implementation by all parties to armed conflict, including by non-State armed groups.
+- 3.1 Review, implement, and, where necessary, develop or improve national policy and practice with regard to the protection of civilians during armed conflict in populated areas. - 3.2 Ensure comprehensive training of our armed forces on International Humanitarian Law, and on the measures and good practices to be applied during the conduct of armed conflict hostilities in populated areas to protect civilians and civilian objects. - 3.3 Ensure that our armed forces adopt and implement a range of policies and practices to avoid, and in any event minimise, civilian harm, including by restricting or refraining from the use of explosive weapons in populated areas, when the effects may be expected to extend beyond a military objective, in accordance with consistent with respective International Humanitarian Law obligations. - 3.4 Ensure that our armed forces take into account the direct and indirect/severe and long-lasting indirect reverberating effects on civilians and civilian objects which can reasonably be foreseen in the planning of military operations and the execution of attacks in populated areas, and conduct battle damage assessments, to the degree feasible, andto identify lessons learned. - 3.5 Ensure the marking, clearance, and removal or destruction of explosive remnants of war as soon as possible feasible after the end of active hostilities in accordance with our obligations under applicable international law. - 3.6 Facilitate the dissemination and understanding of International Humanitarian Law and promote its respect and implementation by all parties to armed conflict, including by non-State armed groups.